bihealth/sodar-core-legacy/docs/source/getting_started.rst

 Basic concepts of SODAR Core apps are detailed in this document.

-**NOTE:** the display of this document in Gitlab is incomplete and all listings will be missing.
-Please click "display source" if you want to read this in Gitlab.
+**NOTE:** When viewing this document in GitLab critical content will by default be missing.
+Please click "display source" if you want to read this in GitLab.

 Repository Contents
 ===================

-The following packages will be installed when including ``django-sodar-core`` in your project:
+The following Django apps will be installed when including ``django-sodar-core`` in your project:

-- **projectroles**: The required base app for project access management and dynamic project content inclusion
+- **projectroles**: The required base app for project access management and dynamic app content management
 - **userprofile**: User profile app (requires projectroles)

 The following packages are included in the repository for development and